DennisHeimbigner/netcdf-java/docs/src/site/pages/netcdfJava_tutorial/cdmdatasets/readingcdm.md

 {% endcapture %}
 {{ rmd | markdownify }}

-If the `Array` has the same type as the request, and the indices have not been reordered, this will return the backing array, otherwise it will return a copy with the requested type and correct extent ordering.
+If the `Array` has the same type as the request, and the indices have not been reordered, this will return the backing array, otherwise it will return a copy with the requested type and correct index ordering.

 ## Writing temporary files to the disk cache